 - Place the chicken pieces on top of the rice mixture and sprinkle the dry onion soup mix over all.

 - Cover the pan tightly with foil and bake for 2 hours in the preheated oven.

 Tips and Variations

-- Use the lighter versions of the condensed soups.
-Cream of chicken soup or cream of chicken with herbs may be substituted for one of the soups.
+- Use the lighter or "healthy" versions of the condensed soups.
+Cream of chicken soup or cream of chicken with herbs may be substituted for one or both of the soups.

-- Use chicken broth instead of wine if you prefer to cook without alcohol.
+- Use chicken stock or vegetable stock instead of wine if you prefer to cook without alcohol.

-- Saute about 1/2 cup each of celery, onions, and carrots and stir them into the rice mixture or layer them on the rice mixture.
+- Saute about 1/2 cup each of diced celery, onions, and carrots until the onions are translucent.
+Add them to the rice mixture or layer the vegetables on top of the rice mixture.